melonjs/melonJS/README.md

     $ npm install melonjs

-Or can simply be added to your html, through a content delivery network (CDN) URL, using :
+Or can simply be added to your html, through a content delivery network (CDN) URL, using for example :

 ```html
 <script src="https://cdn.jsdelivr.net/npm/melonjs@7.0.0/dist/melonjs.js"></script>